antitree/go-pillage-registries/README.md

   --trufflehog	Scan image contents with TruffleHog.
   --whiteout	Look for deleted/whiteout files in image layers.
   --whiteout-filter     Filter patterns when extracting whiteouts.
 Defaults to 'tmp,cache,apk,apt'.
+                        Files that are empty regular files are also skipped.

  Connection options:
   --skip-tls	Disable TLS verification.